Car Crashes Outside Houses Of Parliament In London, Police Investigate Possible Terrorist Connection

 A man has been arrested on suspicion of terrorism after slamming into pedestrians and protective barriers outside the Houses of Parliament in central London, reports the BBC.
 Two cyclists and pedestrians were injured in the crash, but there were no fatalities.

 Officers swarmed the scene around 7:30 a.m.
 BST (2:30 a.m.
 EST), where they quickly detained the 20-year-old man.
-The country’s counter-terrorism command is leading an investigation into the possibility of it being a terror attack.
+The country’s counterterrorism command is leading an investigation into the possibility of it being a terror attack.

 Several eyewitnesses reported perceiving the car deliberately hitting people.